A holiday in Rome people will not forget

 1. Enter The Grave 2.
 Thrasher 3.
 First Blood 4.
 Man Against Machine 5.
 Burned Alive 6.
 Killer From The Deep 7.
 We Who Are About To Die 8.
 Schizophrenia 9.
 Bathe In Blood 10.
 Armoured Assault

 For some reason Evile's Enter The Grave is not an easy album to embrace.
 Primarily this may be just due to the very unexceptional nature of the band's music.
 While their sound is quite refined and smooth, most songs on this album are not prominent enough to raise the bar above the average level.
 Except for a couple of subtle intros that provide a temporary break from standard pounding, it all tends to sound the same with no special distinction or quality.
 The closing track Armoured Assault does deserve a separate mention as it eventually manages to gain something back with its totally relentless feel - if only there had been more songs like this.
-In the class of well-produced and fluent thrash metal Enter The Grave bears some value, but it might be worth noting that there is a real risk of falling into boredom every now and then during this album.
+In the class of well-produced and fluent thrash metal Enter The Grave has some value, but it might be worth noting that there is a real risk of falling into boredom every now and then during this album.

 EXCRUCIATION - Last Judgement